 The Paessler pricing model means you pay once for the software and keep the right to use it forever, however, you only get maintenance and support included for one year with your purchase.
 After that, you will need to pay for an annual maintenance contract in order to continue to qualify for patches and software upgrades.

 The free version of PRTG allows you to monitor 100 conditions, which the company refers to as sensors.
-The cheapest of the paid packages costs $1,600 and gives you the right to monitor 500 sensors.
+The cheapest of the paid packages cost $1,600 and gives you the right to monitor 500 sensors.
 The top-of-the-range package would be suitable for very large businesses and costs $60,000.

 You can have a 30-day free trial of the full system with unlimited sensors.
 When it comes time to buy, you select which conditions you want to monitor across all infrastructure, including the network.
 If you are interested in just using the PRTG system to monitor your servers and applications, you would just group your sensor allowance around server-related factors.